Nuclear power in Finland: Nuclear waste

-Political issues
+Political stance

 The major parliamentary political parties in Finland consider support or opposition to nuclear power as an issue that is left to each individual MP to decide.
 The National Coalition, the Finns Party, the Centre Party and the Social Democrats has included a supportive stance in their party platform.
 The Green League was strongly anti-nuclear until the 2010s, but has later relaxed its opinion.
-The 2020 party platform of the Green League no longer excludes construction of new nuclear power plants.
+In 2020 party platform of the Green League no longer excludes construction of new nuclear power plants.
+In 2022, the Green League advocated for a technology-neutral palette of energy sources, and letting the decision on the need for nuclear power to be left to the industrial companies, while the government decides where new stations should be built and by whom.
 The Left Alliance and the Swedish People's Party explicitly oppose nuclear power in their platform, as well as most of the small parliamentary parties.
 The Christian Democrats however has not expressed a view.

 The Finnish public is among the most nuclear power-friendly nations in the EU: in a 2008 survey, the production of nuclear electricity was supported by 61%, clearly above the EU average of 44%.

 Finnish energy industry association Finnish Energy has followed the public opinion yearly on their part.

 According to their data the public opinion towards the nuclear energy has slowly but steadily grown more positive all the way from the 1980s.

 Two latest polls from December 2017 showed support for both nuclear power in Finland in general, as well as strong local support for the Fennovoima Hanhikivi plant.
 37% of the respondents supported and 29% opposed additional construction of nuclear power to the country.